shirish93/CoLing/README.md

 # CoLing
 A repo of my experiments in Computational Linguistics, till they are mature enough to require their own repos.

+##Hot Now

+* Just added the IPYNB
+* Added the segmentation tool.
+Works remarkably well.
+Need to figure out the use of Word2Vec similarities for best segmentation.

 ##Papers/Projects of note

 ###Papers